Dean – Gambill Family

 Na, why would any evidence be allowed in court – or even go to the house and examine the layout when a lynch mob is so much easier.
 Lies are far more efficient to use in political promoting prosecutions than going after con-artists, excited mobs and hate-crime advocates.
 Although having all the evidence at hand the hate-crime against Christianity just is not part of King County’s protected class.

 With Athena Dean Holtz on her 4th marriage it is difficult to keep track of who is related to whom – but Jessica Gambill (accusers mother) and Athena Dean are related.
 Just the kind of reliable witnesses King County Satterberg has in mind to put to his use.
-The only concern, and I do mean only concern Prosecutor Jason Simmons had was if “any” vidoes were going to be shown in court by the defense.
-The zeal and effort by Mark Larson and team to bury evidence, twist and pevert cold-hard-fact forces the mind to reel in upon itself.
+The only concern, and I do mean only concern Prosecutor Jason Simmons had was if “any” videos were going to be shown in court by the defense.
+The zeal and effort by Mark Larson and team to bury evidence, twist and pervert cold-hard-fact forces the mind to reel in upon itself.

 Athena Dean Holtz and Jessica Gambill began this hate crime in November of 2011.